Monday July 23rd, 2018

 Mathematical Institute, Oxford; lecture room L3 (L5 in the afternoon)

-The 7th meeting of the South East Mathematical Physics Seminars (SEMPS) will be held on Monday 11th July 2016 at the Mathematical Insitute, University of Oxford.
-All talks will be in the lecture room L3/L5 (morning/afternoon) in the mezzanine, with coffee and tea served in the Maths Common Room.
+The 7th meeting of the South East Mathematical Physics Seminars (SEMPS) was held on Monday 11th July 2016 at the Mathematical Insitute, University of Oxford.

 |10:00 - 10:30||Coffee and tea|